-David Mackett has led community development initiatives for Whitesand First Nation since 2009.
+David Mackett knows this struggle well.
+He has led community development initiatives for Whitesand First Nation since 2009.
 That’s the year that the northern Ontario reserve’s Community Sustainability Initiative (CSI) began moving forward with the goal of eliminating the use of diesel within the community.

 But Whitesand’s sustainability vision dates back to 1992.
 “The community took it on their own to say ‘We want to do something different,’” Mackett said.
 That first proposal for change was turned down but the community never gave up.
 “That’s our social capital on this project.
 Never give up, keep moving forward.”

 Whitesand First Nation is located in northern Ontario near Thunder Bay.
 The on-reserve population is 500 with a small land base of one square-kilometre.

 Mackett said there was little value going to the community from past forestry as the trees were harvested and transported for processing elsewhere.
 There was diesel-generated electricity, high-unemployment.
 “It’s similar to many First Nations across Canada,” he said.
 “I’m blunt about it, but we looked at how we could change this and we moved forward.”

 The CSI is based on five pillars of sustainability: society, culture, capacity, economy and ecology.
 “It’s really about improving the livelihoods of people,” Mackett said.
 “It’s not just an energy project, it’s a sustainability project.”
 The community-owned project will be the first in Ontario to replace the primary use diesel generators.
 The project has completed the required Renewable Energy Approval and is also supported by a 20-year renewable Power Purchase Agreement with the Independent Electricity Supply Operator.